Mount Rinjani Trek

 12 to 55 years

-Doing a trek to Mt.
-Rinjani in Indonesia is like killing many birds with one stone.
+Trekking to Mt.
+Rinjani in Indonesia is like having many adventures on just one trek.

 First, Mt.
-Rinjani is on the island next to Bali.
+Rinjani is on the island called Lombok, right next to Bali.
 So you get all the stunning beach beauty of Bali without the maddening crowd.

 Then you get to do one of the most popular and challenging treks in Indonesia.
 Towering at 12,224 feet on the island of Lombok, Mount Rinjani is one of the highest volcanoes in Indonesia.
 Rarely do trekkers get to trek to a volcano and witness a natural wonder as striking as this.